jeffblankenburg/31-days-of-vibe-coding/articles/day01-what-is-vibe-coding.md

 # Day 1: What Is Vibe Coding?

-I built collectyourcards.com entirely with AI.
+I built [collectyourcards.com]() entirely with AI.

 The entire site.
 Authentication system.
-Universal search across 793,740 cards.
+Universal search across 800,000+ cards (that will eventually be 20 million+).
 Achievement system with over 1,000 achievements.
 Social features.
 Crowdsourcing.
 Admin tools.
 Spreadsheet generation.
-The database schema.
 The API.
 The frontend.
-Production deployment to Azure.

 All of it.
 With AI writing the code while I stayed in flow.